Ronak Lakhani

-Ronak Lakhani is a Pakistani philanthropist and the founder of Special Olympics Pakistan.
-Since 2016, she has been chairperson of its Board.
+Ronak Lakhani is a Pakistani philanthropist.
+Since 2016, she has been chairperson of its board.

 Personal life

 Lakhani was born in India, where she completed her post-graduate education from Nirmala Niketan Mumbai.
 She lived in India for 21 years before moving to Pakistan.

 Community work

-Lakhani has been a supporter of inclusivity for differently abled people in Pakistan.
+Lakhani has been a supporter of inclusivity for disabled people in Pakistan.
 "Inclusivity is not a topic to have a conversation on, it is a practice that needs to be a part of our culture” she said.
 A founder of Special Olympics Pakistan (SOP), Lakhani has been associated with it for 31 years.